 The rescue is closed to the public except during the scheduled dog walks.
 If you just show up you will find the gates to the farm locked.

-It’s impossible for the staff to care for the dogs while dealing with drop-in visits and they ask that you respect this and do not attempt to visit when they are closed.
+It’s impossible for the staff to care for the dogs while dealing with drop-in visits.
+They ask that you respect this and do not attempt to visit when they are closed.
+You will not be allowed in.
 Please do not hop the fence!

 The walks are scheduled somewhat haphazardly but (so far) always on weekends and are announced on the official facebook page.
 Walks cover approximately 3 km (1.9 miles) starting at 9:00 a.m. and finish about 12:30 p.m.

 There’s limited space for parking and no way to get out of the parking area until everyone else leaves as well so if you drive your car will be locked in to the parking area until the walk concludes.

 There is an official looking Google Plus page that states that Territorio de Zaguates is open to the public every morning – this is wrong and the owners are attempting to have the page deleted.

 Currently Scheduled Walks at Territorio de Zaguates in 2017

 Only one walk was scheduled for February on Saturday the 18th.